 The Convento do Carmo is one of the only structures that survived Lisbon's Great Earthquake.
-Today, you can visit its skeletal remains and literally step into history.
+Today, you can visit its skeletal remains and step straight into history.

 Surviving Lisbon's Great Earthquake